 When you take care of yourself, you can be there for others when they need you.

 Below are the top activities for stress reduction.
 For most, the following will suffice for managing stress.
 Take it upon yourself to be consistent, and you will develop these healthy habits.
 If stress is impacting your daily functions, speak to a professional.

 These Five Practices Help to Relieve Stress and Anxiety

-- Exercise: Perhaps the best thing you can do to counteract the stress hormones your body produces when you’re under pressure, is to exercise.
+Perhaps the best thing you can do to counteract the stress hormones your body produces when under pressure is exercise.
 A good workout can make you feel good, calm you down, and help you to sleep better at night.
 As long as you don’t overdo it, there’s almost no downside.

-- Consume less caffeine: Coffee is amazing.
-But your coffee (or pop, or energy drink) can increase your anxiety and disrupt your sleep.
-If you have a particularly busy week ahead, consider trading in some of the coffee you drink for decaf coffee or tea.
+While coffee is excellent, it (or pop or energy drink) can increase anxiety and disrupt sleep.
+If you have a hectic week ahead, consider trading some of the coffee you drink for decaffeinated coffee or decaf tea.

-- Spend time with friends: Both men and women benefit from friendships and studies have shown that people who have good friends are less likely to suffer from depression and anxiety.
-It’s not uncommon for adults to have few, if any, close friends.
-So don’t be afraid to reach out and try to make a new friend.
-It’s likely that the person you reach out to could also use a friend.
+Both men and women benefit from friendships, and studies have shown that people with good friends are less likely to suffer from depression and anxiety.
+It’s common for adults to have only a few close friends.
+So don’t be afraid to reach out and make an effort.
+Likely, that person could also use a friend!

-- Practice box breathing: Take a slow, deep breath.
+Take a slow, deep breath.
 Pause for a few seconds.
-Exhale slowly.
+Exhale slowly, letting all of the air out.
 Pause for a few seconds.
 Repeat.
 This type of breathing can relax your nervous system and reduce stress.